Ransomware criminals are dumping kids' private files online after school hacks

 Despite parents' and teachers' frustration, schools are routinely advised by incident response teams concerned about legal liability issues and ransom negotiations against being more transparent, said Callow of Emsisoft.
 Minneapolis school officials apparently followed that playbook, initially describing the Feb.
 17 attack cryptically as a “system incident,” then as “technical difficulties” and later an “encryption event.”

-The extent of the breach became clear though when a ransomware group posted video of stolen data more than two weeks later, giving the district 10 days to pay the ransom before leaking files.
+The extent of the breach became clear though when a ransomware group posted video of stolen data, giving the district 10 days to pay the ransom before leaking files.

 The district declined to pay, following the standing advice of the FBI, which says ransoms encourage criminals to target more victims.